 Hashtag Research Guide

 Step 1: Choose Hashtag Categories

 Before you can begin choosing hashtags, you need to know what you are looking for.
 The best way to do this is by creating categories for the types of hashtags you will be looking for.
-For example, if your company is a B Corp certified clothing company, you may want to look for hashtags related to clothing as well as B Corp.
+For example, if you are a company like Tailor Brands, striving to help people start small businesses and build their online presence, you should aim for hashtags related to your field like #smallbusiness #businessowner #businessquotes #businessideas #tailorbrands #smallbusinessowner #smallbusinesssupport

 Lots of companies have different post categories they do each week, similar to throwback Thursday but unique to the brand.
 For this type of post you will want to find a unique hashtag and include that category in your hashtag research.